Everstorm1/Pixelsorter/README.md

 python image_sorter.py --infile "C:\Users\...\example.jpeg"
 ```

-This will create all Images from the Input-File `example.jpeg` and outputs the processed Immages with the Appropiate Suffixes.
+This will create all Images from the Input-File `example.jpeg` and outputs the processed Images with the Appropiate Suffixes.

 ### Getting Help: